OlegDemk/MENU_OLED/README.md

 # MENU OLED
 OLED ssd1306 128х64 + stm32f103c8t.
 STM32IDE, HAL.

-Menu woe created using four connected lists.
+Menu created using four connected lists.
 This is a prototype for the menu.
 It can be customized to suit your needs.

 Video: https://www.youtube.com/watch?v=lXIVXaiC9_o